Cookies on the SIM Sherpa website

 at giffgaff.com

-giffgaff were set up by O2 as a low-cost alternative with the unique quirk of being partially run by its customers.
-So, they get full access to the O2 network.
+giffgaff are a sub-brand of O2 that were set up as a budget alternative with the interesting quirk of being partly run by their customers.
+As such, they get full access to O2’s 2G/3G/4G/5G network.

 Useful link: Read differences between giffgaff and O2